 Even though you now had the deal in your hands, keep in mind that it could still elude you.
 Your TC should be at ease reaching out to people first, following up with clients before a problem arises, and handling little errors before they turn into major ones.

 Additionally, they must be open and honest with you about their workload and feel at ease expressing their overwhelm.
-If your TC thinks taking on additional clients could jeopardize all of their current ones, they should be able to stop accepting new ones from you.
+If you give them new clients and your Transaction Coordinator thinks it would jeopardize all of their other clients, they should be able to stop you.

 Where will you locate this wonderful person now that you have your checklist?

-You can easily locate listings of trustworthy firms like CloseConcierge Transactly and MyOutDesk by searching Google for "Virtual TC," but you can also post job advertisements on LinkedIn and Indeed.
+You can easily locate listings of trustworthy firms like CloseConcierge Transactly and MyOutDesk by searching Google for "online transaction coordinator," but you can also post job advertisements on LinkedIn and Indeed.

 Make contact with regional staffing firms, and make sure you can conduct interviews with applicants before hiring.